About Discuss Data

 - Dr. Jakob Fruchtmann, Jacobs University Bremen

-- Prof. Dr. Ingo Rohlfing, University of Cologne
+- Prof. Dr. Ingo Rohlfing, University of Passau

-- Prof. Dr. Susanne Schattenberg, University of Bremen
+- Prof. Dr. Susanne Schattenberg, Research Centre for East European Studies at the University of Bremen